timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 So, while both Map and Set use hash tables internally, Map is used for key-value pairs, and Set is used for unique values.

 Since a Set is a collection of unique values.
-You can convert an array to a Set and then back to an array to remove duplicates:
+You can convert an array to a Set and then back to an array as a shot cut to remove duplicates:

 ```js
 const array = [1, 2, 2, 3, 4, 4, 5];